Employer Branding: What, How and Everything in Between

 There is a shift of preference in the sources of reviews for top talents.
 Employer branding has taken precedence over how candidates prioritize their dream companies.
-Candidates now prefer Glassdoor reviews and social media sites over Amazon reviews to get the gist of the company.
+Candidates now prefer Glassdoor reviews and social media sites over Amazon reviews to get the company's gist.

 Employer branding is here to stay for a long time.

-Imagine this, you are a highly talented and experienced professional and you know your worth.
+Imagine this, you are a highly talented and experienced professional, and you know your worth.
 So, what would be your first step while searching for a new job?
-Most probably you would end up doing a google search on the best companies to work in 2020, or something like that.
+You would probably end up doing a google search on the best companies to work in 2020, or something like that.

 Doesn’t it make sense?
 With talented millennials entering the workforce, a fat paycheck is not the only criteria you should consider as an employer.
 They want a great place to work in, and the associated brand image should also be high.